Meet our team

 Since 2009, Heard has managed the production and promotional needs for non-profits such as Feed the Children, Women of Faith, and Second Harvest Food Bank.
 She serves on the board of directors of Music for Seniors, a Tennessee non-profit arts organization connecting senior adults with Nashville area musicians through interactive live performances.
 She is a member of Leadership Music (Class of 2003).
 Heard and her husband have two daughters and one grand-daughter.

 Caroline Prince joined Music Services in 2016 after graduating from Middle Tennessee State University with a Bachelor of Science in Recording Industry with a concentration in Audio Production.
 Before joining the Music Services team, she interned at Music Services in 2015 and worked at Provident Label Group in the Essential Music Publishing department.
 Prince is a member of the label team where she helps manage licensing, sales processing, indexing works, product setup, and various tasks involving label clients.

-Prince's interests include movie trivia, musicals, and anything involving Disney.
+Prince's interests include movie trivia, finding new music to listen to, and having discussions about Disney.